waqasbhatti/astrobase/README.md

 - **[emailutils](astrobase/emailutils.py)**: contains a simple emailer
-  function suitable for use in long-running scripts and the like; this uses the provided credentials and server to send messages
+  function suitable for use in long-running scripts and the like; this uses the provided credentials and server to send messages.

+- **[fakelcs](astrobase/fakelcs)**: modules and functions to conduct an end-to-end variable star recovery simulation.

-- **[fortney2k7](astrobase/services/fortney2k7.py)**: giant planet models from Fortney et al. 2007, ApJ, 2659, 1661 made importable as Python dicts
+- **[fortney2k7](astrobase/services/fortney2k7.py)**: giant planet models from Fortney et al. 2007, ApJ, 2659, 1661 made importable as Python dicts.

-- **[hatsurveys](astrobase/hatsurveys)**: modules to read, filter, and normalize light curves from various HAT surveys
+- **[hatsurveys](astrobase/hatsurveys)**: modules to read, filter, and normalize light curves from various HAT surveys.

-- **[lcdb](astrobase/lcdb.py)**: a lightweight wrapper around the `psycopg2` library to talk to PostgreSQL database servers
+- **[lcdb](astrobase/lcdb.py)**: a lightweight wrapper around the `psycopg2` library to talk to PostgreSQL database servers.

 - **[lcmath](astrobase/lcmath.py)**: functions for light curve operations such as phasing, normalization, binning (in time and phase), sigma-clipping,